-A wife once told me that she planned to leave her husband because (in her words) she “just didn’t love him anymore.”
-When I asked her to change the way she worded her decision by saying, “I am choosing to no longer value my husband and to break my commitment to him,” she refused.
+A wife once told me that she planned to leave her husband because she “just didn’t love him anymore.”
+She refused when I asked her to change the way she worded her decision by saying, “I am choosing not to value my husband and to break my commitment to him.”

-She preferred to see herself as a victim of feelings she could not change and actually thought her decision was noble since she was being honest about her feelings.
-After all, she didn’t want to be a hypocritical.
+She preferred to see herself as a victim of feelings she couldn’t change.
+She actually thought her decision was noble because she was being honest about her feelings.
+After all, she didn’t want to be a hypocrite.

 What’s happening here?
-Some people tell me they want to be married because of love and others (like this woman) say they want out of marriage because they no longer feel love.
+Some people tell me they want to be married because of love and others say they want out of marriage because they no longer love.
 This has led me to ask some questions about the nature of love.

 What is love?
 Is it something we can fall in and fall out of?
 Is it chemistry?
 Infatuation?
 Is it an emotional response or a choice?
 I’ve concluded that we must distinguish two dimensions of love.